pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 Dependencies and products do not have to be absolute paths.
 If paths are relative, they are assumed to point to a location relative to the task module.

-You can also use absolute and relative paths as strings which obey the same rules as the {class}`pathlib.Path`.
+You can also use absolute and relative paths as strings that obey the same rules as the {class}`pathlib.Path`.

 ```python